Office of Procurement, Acquisition and Logistics (OPAL)

 - Pricing.
 Is your proposed pricing competitive with current market conditions?
 Is your firm ready to negotiate its best offer for the Government?

 - Other Regulatory Compliance.
 Is your firm debarred?
 Are all registration requirements complete?
 Are your proposed items manufactured in a Designated Country?
-See the Compliance Requirements page for a complete list of all required registrations.
+See the Contractor Responsibilities page for a complete list of all required registrations.

 - Pricing Analysis & Review of Terms.
 Are your proposed prices fair and reasonable?
 Did you submit data that supports and explains your pricing practices?